 Insulated home requires far less energy annually than uninsulated homes.
-In fact, it is understood that insulated homes will recover the cost of Roof Insulation in two to three years.
-Thereafter giving years of energy saving.
+Insulated homes will recover the cost of Roof Insulation in two to three years.
+As a result, giving many years of free energy saving.

 Important Factors When Installing Isotherm Insulation

 Installing Roof Insulation in your Roof Space is one thing, however, making sure that your insulation is not a fire hazard is another.
 The fact is the Isotherm Insulation will not burn as the Insulation has a B/B 1/2 fire rating.
-This means that the Isotherm will not sustain a flame.
+Isotherm will not sustain a flame.
 Read more.

-- No Roof Insulation products should cover the downlights in the home.
-This could potentially cause a fire.
-When the downlight holes are drilled and the hole is under a beam or through the wooden batons the light will still be fitted in this position.
+No Roof Insulation products should cover the downlights in the home.
+Potentially downlights covered with insulation could be a fire hazard.
+Drilling the downlight holes in the ceiling often ends with some of the downlights next to or under the wooden beams.
+The light will still be fitted in this position.
 The trouble comes when the Roof Insulation covers the light the heat is stored is a small area with no escape.
 This heat build up could cause the timber to burn.
 In fact, ALL DOWNLIGHTS MUST HAVE A BREATHING HOLE IN THE INSULATION.

-- Electrical wires in the roof space wherever possible must be lifted above the insulation.
+Lifting all electrical wires in the roof space above the insulation wherever possible.